EYESAY/EYESAY-AI/README.md

 [project website](https://gazecapture.csail.mit.edu/download.php)

-### Splits
-Two primary splits were used for training the base model:

-- **MIT Split**: Ensures that data from a single participant is exclusive to one of the train, test, or validation sets.
-- **Google Split**: Utilizes unique ground truth points for dataset division, including each participant's frames across all sets.

 ## The Network
 The EyeSay model reproduces the neural network architecture proposed by Google, utilizing TensorFlow.
 We have adapted the architecture to be compatible with MobileNetV3, optimizing it for on-device performance without compromising accuracy.